pavanraotk/gentrack/README.md

 * Make the add new meter, add meter reading asynchronous by adding an AWS SQS queue, a listener, currently it's synchronous.
 * Add more tests to the application.
+* Add metrics around my APIs, publish it to a metric store like Grafana.
+* Add better logging.
 * CD using code-deploy/own pipeline using concourse or jenkins.

+Generally in an organisation, they would have built a Standard Operating Environment for a spring boot application built on docker, could have used that to start my spring boot application if it were present.